 If you have a garden and can collect fragrant flowers that wither and dry up naturally, it’s possible to make a small fortune.
 Using a small home oil press and the right kinds of solvents, you can make extract fragrant oils for various purposes.

-These fragrant oils are useful for aromatherapy, making soaps and candles, burning for fragrance or even to apply as natural perfume.
+These fragrant oils are useful for aromatherapy, making soaps and candles, burning for fragrance, or even applying as a natural perfume.
 You can easily learn this skill online.

 9. Old Clothes

 Another excellent thing you can recycle for money is old clothes.
-With some creativity, you can convert those discarded denims into amazing handbags or a torn T-shirt as a wall hanging.
+With some creativity, you can convert those discarded pieces of denim into amazing handbags or a torn T-shirt as a wall hanging.
 All you require is a good sewing machine and lots of creativity.

-Also invest a bit on beads and other inexpensive stuff that can be useful for decorating these handmade purses, mops, aprons and other stuff from old clothes.
+Also, invest a bit in beads and other inexpensive stuff that can be useful for decorating these handmade purses, mops, aprons, and other stuff from old clothes.

-10. Recycle Electronic Parts of TV, Fridge, Washing Machine etc
+10. Recycle Electronic Parts of TV, Fridges, Washing Machines, etc

-Just like batteries you could also recycle electronics for cash.
-You can recycle electronic parts of TV, fridge, washing machine to create other electronic devices.
+Just like batteries, you could also recycle electronics for cash.
+You can recycle electronic parts of TV, fridge, and washing machine to create other electronic devices.

-Small electronic shops or TV and electronic repairing shops needs used electronic parts.
-You could sell them and earn cash with it.
+Small electronic shops or TV and electronic repairing shops need used electronic parts.
+You could sell them and earn cash with them.
 You can check Steel Recycling Institute for this.

-If you’re wondering what’s the use of those eggshells we discard almost daily ask any soil expert or nutritionist.
+If you’re wondering what’s the use of those eggshells, we discard them almost daily.
+Ask any soil expert or nutritionist.
 Eggshells are rich in calcium.
 When you burn eggshells in a proper manner, what remains is rather fine ash.